Chief Executive Officer

 Lizz Mangan

-Lizz Mangan (they/she) is excited to be joining the Writopia Lab team as Private Sessions Coordinator.
+Lizz Mangan (they/them) is thrilled to be with the Writopia Lab team as the Private Sessions Coordinator and an instructor.

 Lizz received their BA in Theater Studies with a concentration in Playwriting and Dramaturgy from the University of Connecticut.
 They also attended the National Theater Institute at the Eugene O’Neill Theater Center’s Advanced Playwriting program in Spring 2018.
-As a playwright, Lizz's work has been seen across the country in Minneapolis, Connecticut, New York, Maine, and Colorado.
+As a playwright, Lizz's work has been seen across the country in Minneapolis, Connecticut, New York, Maine, Colorado, Florida, and Vermont.
 They are also a founding member of Eleven & One Theatre Collective.
+In 2023, they were named a finalist for the INKubator series with Art House Productions.

 In their free time, Lizz enjoys walks in Central Park, adding to their vibrant earring collection, and touring New York in pursuit of the best bagel in the city (they have a list they are happy to show upon request).